 ‘Because global web traffic from mobile devices is on the rise, and recent studies show that mobile visitors are more likely to revisit mobile-friendly sites, mobile usability is now relevant for optimal search results.’
 Source: https://support.google.com/webmasters/answer/6101188?hl=en

 5. Without a responsive site, you’ll potentially lose customers.
 It’s important to think about how your customers use the Internet.
 People expect to be able to access information quickly and easily.
 If your site takes a long time to download, is difficult to read, or complex to navigate on their smartphones and tablets, they’ll simply leave your site and go to a competitor.

 Mobile Friendly Sites

 As you can probably already tell, it should be a high priority to make your site fully responsive.
 As for how you can achieve this…well, regrettably, there’s no easy way of doing it.
 You’ll need the expert assistance of a web designer to help you through the process; to ensure that the site functions on optimum, regardless of the device it’s being viewed on.

 If you’re worried about cost, it’s imperative to view it as a vital progression for your company.
 Yes, making the change will inevitably involve investing some money into your business, but remember that having a responsive site means more to your company than simply improving your Google rankings.

-If half of your potential target audience are using their mobile devices to search online for your products or services, it’s crucial they are able to use your website in a way that makes it easy for them to read and absorb the information and more crucially take action and either call your office or buy your product.
+If half of your potential target audience is using their mobile devices to search online for your products or services, it’s crucial they are able to use your website in a way that makes it easy for them to read and absorb the information and more crucially take action and either call your office or buy your product.

-Having a responsive web design at the core of your digital marketing strategy is a positive step forward your business and one which will not only provide a more enjoyable, less frustrating experience for visitors, but will also bring you a good return on investment in the long term.
+Having a responsive web design at the core of your digital marketing strategy is a positive step forward your business and one which will not only provide a more enjoyable, less frustrating experience for visitors but will also bring you a good return on investment in the long term.